Can a rainstorm or hurricane damage a septic system?

 Hurricane season is back!

 It is common to have a septic back up after or even during a heavy rain.
 Significant rainfall can quickly flood the ground around the soil absorption area (drainfield) leaving it saturated, making it impossible for water to flow out of your septic system.
 With nowhere to go, the water eventually backs up into drains and toilets and into your home.
 A flooded drainfield can also lead to untreated sewage flowing into the groundwater and local streams, putting them at risk for significant environmental contamination.
+For more information on reliable solutions, visit Robinson Restoration`s official website.

 What can you do to minimize your risk?
 We have a few simple tips to share to help you and your septic system before, during, and after a significant weather event.

 - The best way to handle a heavy rainfall is to make sure your septic system is in good shape before the rains.
 Septic problems can be worse if your tank needs septic tank cleaning or pumping or the system has not been properly maintained with the help of a plumber.
 At a minimum, check out our page showing signs that your septic tank needs to be cleaned out.
+And if this causes a foundation crack in your place, you can hire a professional and get the guide here at their website, https://aqualockit.com/.

 - Direct runoff water away from the drainfield to keep the surrounding soils from getting extra soggy.
 Keep rain gutters clear of debris and make sure all gutters drain away from the drainfield area.